 Religious Education (RE) and Personal, Social & Health Education (PSHE) are also taught during Key Stage 1.

-Children in Year 1 undertake a National Phonics Screening Test towards the end of the academic year.
+Children in year 1 undertake a national phonics screening check towards the end of the academic year.

-At the end Year 2 (the second year of Key Stage 1) children undergo national Statutory Assessment Tests (SATs), these in-turn inform teacher assessments.
+At the end year 2 (the second year of Key Stage 1) children undergo statutory national test (known as SATs), these in-turn inform teacher assessments.
 These are, as a statutory requirement, reported to parents.